SakarKaji/sakarkaji-portfolio/content/experience/software_engineer.md

 ### Description

-**Designing backend systems that are fast, scalable, and built for impact.**
+**Designing backend systems with cloud technology that are fast, scalable, and built for impact.**

 ![](/experience/software_engineer/ns2.png#center)